fieldtrip/website/tutorial/beamformingextended.md

 When conducting a multiple-subject study, it is essential that averaging over subjects does not violate any statistical assumption.
 One of these assumptions is that subject's sources are represented in a common space, i.e. an averaged grid point represents the estimate of the same brain region across subjects.
 One way to get subjects in a common space is by spatially deforming and interpolating the source reconstruction after beamforming.
 However, we will use (and recommend) an alternative way that does not require interpolation.
 Prior to source estimation we construct a regular grid in MNI template space and spatially deform this grid to each of the individual subjects (note that you will only have the data from one subject here).
 The beamformer estimation is done on the direct grid mapped to MNI space, so that the results can be compared over subjects.
 This procedure is explained in detail [in this example code](/example/sourcemodel_aligned2mni).
 Creating the MNI template grid only needs to be done once, and the result is provided in the fieldtrip/template directory.
 We strongly suggest that you have a quick (but thorough) look at the example code page and understand the essence of what is being done there anyway!

 The tutorial is split into three parts.
 In the first part of the tutorial, we will explain how to compute the forward and inverse model, which is the fundamental basic for source level analysis.
-In the second part, we will localize the sources responsible for the posterior gamma activity upon visual stimlation.
+In the second part, we will localize the sources responsible for the posterior gamma activity upon visual stimulation.
 In the third part of the tutorial, we will compute coherence to study the oscillatory synchrony between two sources in the brain.
 This is computed in the frequency domain by normalizing the magnitude of the summed cross-spectral density between two signals by their respective power.
 For each frequency bin the coherence value is a number between 0 and 1.
 The coherence values reflect the consistency of the phase difference between the two signals at a given frequency.
 In the dataset we will analyze the subject was required to maintain an isometric contraction of a forearm muscle.
 The example in this session covers thus cortico-muscular coherence on source level.
 The same principles, however, apply to cortico-cortical coherence, for which the interested reader can have a look at [another tutorial](/tutorial/connectivityextended).

 ## Procedure